valon-loshaj/valon-loshaj/README.md

 # 💫 About Me:

-🛠 **Current Project: jbook** - Working on a cool multi-package developer tool called jbook.
-It's all about tying together a CLI, local API, and a React-based client app to simplify code documentation.
-I'm getting my hands dirty with CLI internals, having fun revisiting express, and casting some state management spells with Redux.
-Let's make documentation fun. 📚✨
+🛠 **Current Project: side-quest** - Working on an RPG themed task manager.
+Don't get any time to do any gaming so hoping to get some good-old nostalgia from hacking on this.

 [valonintech.dev](https://valonintech.dev)